 The dist folder contains the bundled app and an executable (.exe) file inside the bundled app folder.

-One problem here is that, still you cannot share the .exe file alone, as there as a lot of dependency files that the .exe file need in order to run.
+One problem here is that still you cannot share the .exe file alone, as there as a lot of dependency files that the .exe file needs in order to run.

-Pyinstaller provides us with various flags that helps us to modify our bundled app.
+Pyinstaller provides us with various flags that help us to modify our bundled app.

 Pyinstaller OneFile flag to convert python file to .exe